 Length of Your Credit History

-The older your credit card accounts, the higher your credit score will be in this category with most credit scoring models.
+With most credit scoring models, your credit score will rise in this category as your credit card accounts age.
 In fact, with FICO, 15% of your FICO score depends on how old your accounts are.
-This is an easy category to score high in because it’s not dependent on any other type of financial decision you’ve made—as long as you have taken the time to accrue a substantial credit history, you will score well in this category.
+As long as you have accrued a substantial credit history, you will score well in this category.

 Consequently, you limit the number of accounts used in the calculation when you close a credit card.
 However, it doesn’t happen instantly.
-Each credit card account continues to age for ten years after it’s been closed before finally dropping off your credit report at the end of that period.
+After a credit card account has been closed, it continues to age for ten years before dropping off your credit report.

 So, your credit score won’t drop right away.
-Even if you close a brand new credit card, it will be ten years old by the time it falls off your credit report.
-If you’ve opened any new cards since then, your credit score will take a dip because the average age of your accounts has decreased.
+Even if you close a brand new credit card, if it’s a positive account, it will remain on your credit report for ten years.
+However, new cards will lower your credit score because the average age of your accounts has decreased.

 Another way you can hurt your credit score by closing a credit card is your credit utilization ratio.
 This term refers to the amount of credit card debt you owe compared to the amount of credit available to you.